KamilStawik/minesweeper/README.md

 ### version: 0.4.0
 Now if field is marked as flag it can't be clicked.
 Some performance upgrade.

+### version: 0.5.0
+I've added Redux-Saga to my project.
+Best times are now kept in localStorage.

 ## Technologies and conventions used in project:
 * HTML